- stunted kidney growth (prevents normal functioning)

 Sick or premature newborns often have an increased need for nutrients.
 This may be due to factors such as:

-According to the National Institutes of Health (NIH), TPN can help save the lives of underweight or sick infants.
-This is because TPN offers a more effective way for these babies to meet their nutritional needs than through normal IV feedings.
-This is because it provides more than just sugars and salts (NIH, 2011).
+According to the National Institutes of Health (NIH), where the infant is unable to process food taken by mouth, TPN can help save the lives of underweight or sick infants.
+This is because TPN offers a more effective way for these babies to meet their nutritional needs than through aqueous IV feedings.
+This is because it provides more than just sugars and salts available from aqueous IVs (NIH, 2011).

 A study in the medical journal Mayo Clinic Proceedings found that premature infants—as well as infants with diarrhea and surgical problems that made by-mouth feeding impossible—benefitted from TPN.
 In the study, which was a yearlong review of 20 patients, infants received enough calories to regain weight and continue to grow (Feliciano & Telander, 1976).